This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1-4 whole cloves of garlic, peeled
+- 1-4 whole garlic cloves peeled

-- salt and pepper, to taste
+- salt and pepper to taste

-- 4 tablespoons butter, cubed
+- 4 tablespoons butter cubed

 - ½ cup sour cream

-- 1 ½ cups cheddar cheese (mild, sharp, white, etc.)
+- 1 ½ cups cheddar cheese mild, sharp, white, etc.

 - ½ – 1 cup half and half or milk, room temperature